 Usually, I recommend staying in hotels that offer a free breakfast, but with hotels in Dublin charging such high fees per night, a much cheaper way to get a hearty breakfast is to order a fry up, aka a full Irish breakfast, in a cafe.
 It’s not exactly healthy, but for under €10 you’ll receive a plate with enough food on it to last you to dinner.

-Cheap dinner options in Dublin, at least the sit-down kind with decent food, are few and far between, so hopefully you saved enough at breakfast and lunch to feel comfortable splurging a little at the end of the day.
+Cheap dinner options, at least the sit-down kind with decent food, are few and far between, so hopefully you saved enough at breakfast and lunch to feel comfortable splurging a little at the end of the day.
 One of our favorite mid-priced dinner spots in the city center was Matt the Thresher.
 If you enjoy seafood, we highly recommend eating in their stylish restaurant and bar.
 For absolutely outstanding food a little outside the city center, Roly’s Bistro is also not to be missed.

 Did you enjoy this article or find it helpful?
 Save it for later on Pinterest!